OctoPrint/OctoPrint/docs/plugins/gettingstarted.rst

            // instantiation via the parameters argument
            ["settingsViewModel"],

-           // Finally, this is the list of all elements we want this view model to be bound to.
+           // Finally, this is the list of selectors for all elements we want this view model to be bound to.
-           [document.getElementById("tab_plugin_helloworld")]
+           ["#tab_plugin_helloworld"]
        ]);
    });